-Comment # Date Received N lame Category Subcategories Text Comment # Date Received N Name Category "Kitsap County protects the natural environment in part through its adopted Critical Areas Ordinance (CAO)" This sounds great but the reality is that Kitsap DCD leans towards protecting property owners and developers to grant variances that ignore the buffers meant to protect critical areas.
-On page 71 it reads, "No Net Loss is a standard that ensures new developments do not introduce new impacts that decrease ecological functions.
-If impacts do occur, projects must mitigate those impacts to demonstrate no net loss."
-This sounds good in theory but the county is understaffed and lacks the ability to do the necessary monitoring needed to measure before and after data necessary to show that no net loss has occurred. -on page 73 it states, "Environment Strategy 1.i.
-Submit the required annual report to the Federal Emergency Management Agency regarding Kitsap County's status on review of projects for compliance with the National Flood Insurance Program (NFIP) Biological Opinion Puget Sound, as well as progress towards achieving programmatic compliance."
-The county needs to integrate LiDAR to more accurately map areas that are at risk for flooding.
-The existing flood areas use averages that don't reflect the Best Available Science. -On page 74 it states, "Environment Policy 3.3.
-Continuously improve mapping, inventory, and baseline information of natural assets and their condition."
-I'm all for this by replacing PDF versions of maps with online GIS maps.
-The county knows that the stream locations need updating for accuracy.
-And since LiDAR data is already available from WA DNR, we should make full use of it. -on page 77 it says, "Environment Strategy 6.a.
-Support and incentivize voluntary stream, wetland, riparian, and shoreline restoration and preservation efforts."
-7 5 2/19/2024 Doug Hayman Environmental Element LAND USE On page 11 it says, "The vision for rural areas and communities is to retain and enhance unique historical character, appearance, and function, including recreation and natural resource activities, such as forestry, agriculture, and mining, that contribute to the rural character and economy."
-This is why the county should deny the rezoning requests for Raydient and the companies trying to develop at Island Lake and Enetai.
-Leave these rural places rural and drive development to more appropriate areas like what appears in the paragraph that follows that one: "direct the majority of growth toward urban areas, provide greater distinction between urban and rural areas"
+Comment # Date Received Name Category Subcategories Text 75 5 2/19/2024 Doug Hayman Environmental Element "Kitsap County protects the natural environment in part through its adopted Critical Areas Ordinance (CAO)" This sounds great but the reality is that Kitsap DCD leans towards protecting property owners and developers to grant variance -On page 71 it reads, "No Net Loss is a standard that ensures new developments do not introduce new impacts that decrease ecological functions. demonstrate no net loss."
+This sounds good in theory but the county is understaffed and lacks the ability to do the necessary monitoring needed to mea occurred. -on page 73 it states, "Environment Strategy 1.i.
+Submit the required annual report to the Federal Emergency Management Agency regarding Kitsan National Flood Insurance Program (NFIP) Biological Opinion Puget Sound, as well as progress towards achieving programmatic The county needs to integrate LiDAR to more accurately map areas that are at risk for flooding.
+The existing flood areas use as -On page 74 it states, "Environment Policy 3.3.
+Continuously improve mapping, inventory, and baseline information of natural assets and their cond if m all for this by replacing PDF versions of maps with online GIS maps.
+The county knows that the stream locations need upda DNR, we should make full use of it. -on page 77 it says, "Environment Strategy 6.a.
+Support and incentivize voluntary stream, wetland, riparian, and shoreline restoration and preserve Ifully support this.
+It would help volunteers to be granted access to such streams and wetlands with some coordination from attacked by dogs and other risks.
+This needs to be planned out well to succeed.
+LAND USE -On page 11 it says, "The vision for rural areas and communities is to retain and enhance unique historical character, appearance, and function, ir agriculture, and mining, that contribute to the rural character and economy."
+This is why the county should deny the rezoning requests for Raydient and the companies trying to develop at Island Lake and appropriate areas like what appears in the paragraph that follows that one: "direct the majority of growth toward urban areas, provide greater distinction between urban and rural areas"